-Though The New Camp Cookbook officially releases on July 1, 2017, we (the publisher and I) have received our initial copies to read through, hold tight, and squeal over.
-(The latter being mostly me, that is.)
-It’s surreal to see a project of this magnitude come to life in the form of a neatly bound 224-page hardcover, and while I had visions of how the book might turn out, I’m blown away by how utterly good it is now that I have it in my hands!
+It’s surreal to see a project of this magnitude come to life in the form of a neatly bound hardcover, and while I had visions of how the book might turn out, I’m blown away by how utterly good it is now that I have it in my hands!

 I’m often asked by my readers, “Are preorders really that important?” or “Doesn’t your publisher do all the work of promoting the book?”
 And my responses to those questions are, “Yes!
 Yes!” and “To a certain extent.”

-A large part of the success of my first book, The CSA Cookbook, was the overwhelming support it received from all of my blog readers and social contacts.
-It’s tricky to market a niche title such as that one, and I couldn’t have done it without the wonderful community behind Garden Betty.
+A large part of the success of my previous books, The No-Waste Vegetable Cookbook and The Backyard Fire Cookbook, was the overwhelming support they received from all of my blog readers and social contacts.
+It’s tricky to market niche titles such as those, and I couldn’t have done it without the wonderful community behind Garden Betty.

 1. Buy the author’s book.

 An obvious point, of course, but one still worth mentioning.
 If you have the means, buying a brand-new copy of the book (instead of a used copy) makes the sale “count” in the publisher’s eyes and contributes to the author’s royalties.